slerman12/UnifiedML/README.md

 We are a nonprofit, single-PhD student team.
 If possible, compute resources appreciated.

 Feel free to [contact **agi.\_\_init\_\_**](mailto:agi.init@gmail.com).

+I am always looking for collaborators.
+Don't hesitate to volunteer in any way to help realize the full potential of this library.

 [comment]: <> (Support financially  )